vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

     - 0 degrees to 179 degrees
     - -179 degrees to 0 degrees
 - Unfortunately, the cobot is not aware of its current rotational position.
+    - On Joints 1 and 5, there is a block restricting the servos movement at -3 degrees.
+Once this block is hit, the joint will stop movement.
+    - On Joint 1:
         - Rotational movement is locked to the positive range of rotational movement.
         - When the user attempts to rotate the cobot into a negative rotational position (-90 degrees, for example), the cobot attempts to reach that position by rotating counter-clockwise.
-    - On Joints 1 and 5, there is a block restricting the servos movement at -3 degrees.
-Once this block is hit, the joint will stop movement.
     - Joints 2, 3, and 4 are restricted by other joints.
+        - Joint 2's rotational limits: -140 degrees to 140 degrees
+        - Joint 3's rotational limits: -160 degrees to 160 degrees
+        - Joint 4's rotational limits: -165 degrees to 150 degrees (weird)
+    - Joint 5
+        - (testing)
-    - There is no block or restrictions on joint 6.
+    - There is no block nor are there restrictions on joint 6.

+## Coordinate Movements

 ## Development Languages